Charlton Athletic F.C.: Stadium

-A single issue political party, the Valley Party, contested the 1990 local Greenwich Borough Council elections on a ticket of reopening the stadium, capturing 11% of the vote, aiding the club's return.
+A single issue political party, the Valley Party, contested the 1990 Greenwich Council election on a ticket of reopening the stadium, capturing 11% of the vote, aiding the club's return.
 The Valley Gold investment scheme was created to help supporters fund the return to The Valley, and several players were also sold to raise funds.
 For the 1991–92 season and part of the 1992–93 season, the Addicks played at West Ham's Upton Park as Wimbledon had moved into Selhurst Park alongside Crystal Palace.
 Charlton finally returned to The Valley in December 1992, celebrating with a 1–0 victory against Portsmouth.

-Since the return to The Valley, three sides of the ground have been completely redeveloped turning the venue into a modern, all-seater stadium with a 27,111 capacity, which is the biggest in South London.
-There are plans in place to increase the ground's capacity to approximately 31,000 and even around 40,000 in the future.
+Following the return to The Valley, three sides of the ground were completely redeveloped, turning the venue into a modern, all-seater stadium with a 27,111 capacity, which is currently the biggest in South London, ahead of Millwall and Crystal Palace.
+There were plans to increase the ground's capacity to approximately 31,000 and eventually 40,000, although these plans were abandoned following Charlton's relegation from the Premier League in 2007.

-In May 2024, a new Desso GrassMaster pitch was laid.
+A youth-specific section for supporters aged 16 to 20 was created in March 2024, the first of its kind in the UK, inspired by Djurgården IF's "Apberget" section.
+Safe standing areas were installed in April 2024, a new Desso GrassMaster pitch was laid in May 2024, and a matchday fan zone was set up in the West Stand car park.
+The Valley's old big screen was replaced in October 2025, and brand new LED digiboards were installed on all four sides of the pitch.